For Immediate Release:

 Formerly known as the Writer in Exile program and Borderlines Writers Circle, the newly-named Horizons Writers Circle aims to connect new and established writers from our community in enriching ways.
 Between the months of September 2021 and March 2022, under the coordination of publisher and writer Luciana Erregue-Sacchi, up to six writers from diverse backgrounds in the early stages of their career will be mentored by established writers in the city in a free series of workshops, and panels.
 The program aims to introduce these new writers to the wider Edmonton community, make new contacts in the industry, and thrive in their writing career.

-Call for applications for mentors and mentees have been released through the Writers’ Guild of Alberta’s website.
 We thank all who apply, however, only those applicants selected for interviews will be contacted.

 For interview inquiries, contact Horizons Writers Circle Coordinator, Luciana Erregue-Sacchi at [email protected].